About me - image of me in the palace in Ferrera, done in Delauncy style

 Bassano de Grappa

-Tip: Take in the view and have a drink at the Nardini Tavern the end of the bridge to admire the view a bit more.
+Tip: Take in the view and have a drink at the Nardini Tavern at the end of the bridge to admire the view a bit more.

 The view from the wooden bridge in Bassano di Grappa, an icon of the one fo the best small towns to visit in the north of Italy.